AdobeDocs/campaign-standard.fr-FR/help/channels/using/profile-transactional-messages.md

    ![](assets/message-center_marketing_sending_logs.png)

-1. Select the **[!UICONTROL Exclusions logs]** tab to view recipients who have been excluded from the message target, such as denylisted addresses.
+1. Select the **[!UICONTROL Exclusions logs]** tab to view recipients who have been excluded from the message target, such as addresses on denylist.

    ![](assets/message-center_marketing_exclusion_logs.png)

-For any profile that has opted out, the **[!UICONTROL Denylisted address]** typology rule excluded the corresponding recipient.
+For any profile that has opted out, the **[!UICONTROL Address on denylist]** typology rule excluded the corresponding recipient.

 Cette règle fait partie d&#39;une typologie spécifique qui s&#39;applique à tous les messages transactionnels qui reposent sur la table **[!UICONTROL Profile]**.